Our best tips for proper contact lens hygiene

 If you’re wearing contact lenses, avoid using aerosol sprays like hairspray, deodorant, and perfumes.
 Sprays contain invisible particles that can get into your eyes and cause unwanted complications.

-perfectly prepared for travelling – lens case, solution, tweezers, mirror,
+prepared for travelling – lens case, solution, tweezers, mirror, etc.

 What you SHOULDN’T DO or be careful of while wearing contact lenses

 - Don't expose lenses to tap

 For cleaning and storing your lenses, never use water from the sink, saliva, or any another liquid not created for this purpose.
 Tap water contains microorganisms and bacteria, which, though safe to drink, can cause serious eye infections.

 - Avoid reusing solution or transferring